hasheddan/vault-plugin-secrets-covert/README.md

 # Vault Covert Secrets Plugin

-**NOTICE:** This repo was donated to [HashiCorp's Vault Guides](https://github.com/hashicorp/vault-guides).
-It will continue to be maintained there in the `secrets/mock` directory.
+**NOTICE:** This repo is being donated to HashiCorp.
+It will continue to be maintained there.

 ---